Clinical Study

 corticosteroid treatment is one of the few treatment options that has any data showing efficacy, although even those data are somewhat equivocal.1

-In preclinical studies of hearing disorders, AC102 significantly outperformed corticosteroid treatment and resulted in almost complete normalization of hearing thresholds.
+In preclinical studies of hearing disorders, AC102 significantly outperformed glucocorticoid treatment and resulted in almost complete normalization of hearing thresholds.

 AC102 is Safe and Well-Tolerated in Healthy Volunteers